 gives a concise overview of all the essentials of dermatology for non-dermatologists.
 It is particularly useful in primary care, and is an excellent introduction to dermatology for nurses and medical students.

-- Including new sections on drug rashes, connective tissue disease, skin tumors, practical procedures, laser treatments and a practical guide to dressings and bandages, this highly illustrated resources is invaluable resource for GPs, GP registrars, junior doctors, medical students and primary care nurses
+- Includes sections on drug rashes, connective tissue disease, skin tumors, practical procedures, laser treatments and a practical guide to dressings and bandages, this highly illustrated resources is invaluable resource for GPs, GP registrars, junior doctors, medical students and primary care nurses

 - Provides a basic understanding of pathological processes which explains the characteristic features of skin diseases

 - A straightforward approach to investigations and diagnoses in addition to the latest advances in the management of skin disease

 - Sections cover: topical dermatology, the sun and the skin, genetics and infections, and dermatology in general practice

 - Sets out the main types of clinical change that occur in and on the skin, and relates this to specific skin conditions and underlying pathological changes

 - Summarizes the relevant pathological processes, diagnostic features and learning points